Alluxio/alluxio/docs/en/contributor/Contributor-Getting-Started.md

 $ git remote add upstream https://github.com/Alluxio/alluxio.git
 ```

+This will create a remote called `upstream` pointing to the Alluxio repository.
 You can view the urls for remote repositories with the following command.

 ```bash